urban-tep/DDF-SDD/source/groups/group___apel_accounting.rst

 This is the internal interface for the subsystems to send the usage records to.

+.. req:: TS-ICD-080
+	:show:

+	:ref:`Apel <namespace_apel>` accounting interface details are described in this section

 Normative References
 ^^^^^^^^^^^^^^^^^^^^
 - `OGC Web Processing Service 1.0 <http://portal.opengeospatial.org/files/?artifact_id=24151>`_